County pledges probe into health worker’s coronavirus death

 Mack, who worked in the sexually transmitted diseases program, faced health challenges and was twice denied permission to work from home in March, when the coronavirus was first appearing in Maryland.
 She was among 100 staffers deemed essential during the pandemic out of the more than 500 employees at the health department.

-An internal union document obtained by KHN detailed a conference call by department managers in which Diane Young, the associate director, said all family health services workers were essential.
-Only those 65 or older, those with an “altered” immune system or with small children would be eligible to work from home, and decisions would be made case by case.
+An internal union document obtained by KHN detailed a conference call by department managers in which Diane Young, an associate director, said all family health services workers were essential.
+Only those 65 or older, those with an “altered” immune system or those with small children would be eligible to work from home, and decisions would be made case by case.

 Mack’s supervisors supported her requests to work from home, but the department’s upper management rejected them, according to union documents.